rinaldodev/calendars-sync-for-google-calendars/README.md

 This is a script template for Google Apps Script that allows you to synchronize Google Calendars.

-Just paste it in a new Google Apps Script project, configure your source and target calendars, and let the magic happens.
+Just paste it in a new Google Apps Script project, configure your source and target calendars, and let the magic happen.

 Selected events will be copied from the source calendar to the target calendar.